Rravishankar1/Rravishankar1/README.md

-UC Berkeley Junior majoring in Coomputer Science
+UC Berkeley Junior majoring in Computer Science

 <!---
 Rravishankar1/Rravishankar1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.